nathhB/nbsm/README.md

 `./nbsm_editor /path/to/test.json`

 it will crate a new JSON file if the specified one does not exist or load it if it does exist.

+### TODO

+Here is a list of editor features yet to to be implemented:

+* rename states
+* use variables as the right operand of a condition
+* host a web version of the editor